 You can also assign an IP address within the entity, at the account and network site levels.
 For the purpose of this example, we will use an account.
 Starting with an account, you can follow the steps below:

-- Open the desired account by clicking on the Accounts tab, followed by the account name, then the "Manage" button in the sidebar:
+- Open the desired account by clicking on the Accounts tab and then clicking on the account name:

 - From the Account Management view, click on the Network & Inventory tab, followed by the "IP Assignments/History" pill:

 - Click on the "Add IP Assignment" button:

 - Fill in the fields for the new IP assignment on the account:Unlike inventory item assignments, accounts can only have unpooled IP addresses assigned to them.